-Born in 1966 in Kanagawa Prefecture, TOKITA began creating games using pixel art during the Nintendo Entertainment System (NES) era as a part-timer in theatrical activities.
+Born in Kanagawa Prefecture, 1966.
+TOKITA began creating games using pixel art during the Nintendo Entertainment System (NES) era as a part-timer in theatrical activities.
 He worked as a planner and director, and is currently engaged in production work.
-TOKITA’s important work includes Final Fantasy IV, Live A Live, Chrono Trigger, the Hanjuku eiyu (Hanjuku Hero) series, Parasite Eve, and Nanashi no game (Nameless Game).
-He is currently a producer in the Second Product Development Division, Division 6 of Square Enix Co., Ltd., and a director at Tokyo RPG Factory Co., Ltd. TOKITA is also involved in teaching the next generation as a member of the Human Resources Development Committee of the Computer Entertainment Supplier’s Association.
+TOKITA’s important work includes Final Fantasy IV, Live A Live, Chrono Trigger, the Hanjuku eiyu (Hanjuku Hero) series, Parasite Eve, and Nanashi no Geeme (Nameless Game).
+He is currently a producer in the Second Product Development Division, Division 6 of SQUARE ENIX CO., LTD., and a director at Tokyo RPG Factory Co., Ltd. TOKITA is also involved in teaching the next generation as a member of the Human Resources Development Committee of the Computer Entertainment Supplier’s Association.

 Animation Director and Scriptwriter

-Born in 1964 in Kanagawa Prefecture, SATO began his directing career with the 1995 television series Tobe!
+Born in Kanagawa Prefecture, 1964.
+SATO began his directing career with the 1995 television series Tobe!
 Isami (Soar High!
 Isami).
-He then worked on Kido senkan Nadeshiko (Martian Successor Nadesico) , and received the Seiun Award at the Japan Science Fiction Convention for the 1998 movie adaptation of the show.
+He then worked on Kido senkan Nadeshiko (Martian Successor Nadesico) (1996), and received the Seiun Award at the Japan Science Fiction Convention for the 1998 movie adaptation of the show.
 Nekojiru sou (Cat Soup) won the Best Short Film Award and a Critics Award at the Fantasia International Film Festival in Montreal, and an Excellence Award at the Japan Media Arts Festival.
-SATO was in charge of the scripts for all episodes of the television series, Gakuen senki muryo (Shingu: Secret of the Stellar Wars) [both directed in 2001].
-He received a second Seiun Award for his directing and story editing of Moretsu uchu kaizoku (Bodacious Space Pirates) .
-Other important work by SATO includes Uchu no Suteruvia (Stellvia) , Moretsu uchu kaizoku ABYSS OF HYPERSPACE Aku no shinen (Bodacious Space Pirates The Movie: ABYSS OF HYPERSPACE) and Atomu za biginingu (Atom: The Beginning) .
+SATO was in charge of the scripts for all episodes of the television series, Gakuen senki muryo (Shingu: Secret of the Stellar Wars) (both directed in 2001).
+He received a second Seiun Award for his directing and story editing of Moretsu uchu kaizoku (Bodacious Space Pirates) (2012).
+Other important work by SATO includes Uchu no Suteruvia (Stellvia) (2003), Moretsu uchu kaizoku ABYSS OF HYPERSPACE Aku no shinen (Bodacious Space Pirates The Movie: ABYSS OF HYPERSPACE) (2014) and Atom za biginingu (Atom: The Beginning) (2017).
 SATO is currently working on new original projects.

 Professor, Institute of Urban Innovation Yokohama National University

 SUGAWA completed her Ph.D. in the Department of Film and Television Studies at the Graduate School of the University of Warwick in the UK.
 Her focus of study was animation, 2.5D theater and other elements of popular culture theory, as well as audience and fan research.
 She is the vice chair of the Japan Society for Animation Studies.
 Her research focuses on audiences and representations of young girls in television animation in terms of gender.
 Recently, she has been engaged in researching female fans in 2.5D culture.
-Author of Shojo to maho: Ga-ru hi-ro ha ikani juyo sareta no ka (Girls and Magic: How have girl heroes been accepted?)
-[NTT Publishing, 2013], she received the 2014 Japan Society for Animation Studies Award.
-Co-author of works such as Japanese Animation: East Asian Perspectives [University Press of Mississippi, 2013], Teaching Japanese Popular Culture [AAS, 2016], Shôjo Across Media [Palgrave Macmillan, 2019], and Women’s Manga in Asia and Beyond [Palgrave Macmillan, 2019].
-Co-editor of works such as Anime kenkyu nyumon: Oyohen (Introduction to Animation Studies: Practical Version) [Gendai Shokan, 2018] and Anime-shon bunka 55 no ki-wa-do (55 Keywords of Animation Culture) [Minerva Shobo, 2019].
+Author of Shojo to maho: Garu hiro wa ikani juyo saretanoka (Girls and Magic: How have girl heroes been accepted?)
+(NTT Publishing, 2013), she received the 2014 Japan Society for Animation Studies Award.
+Co-author of works such as Japanese Animation: East Asian Perspectives (co-authored) (University Press of Mississippi, 2013), Teaching Japanese Popular Culture (co-authored) (AAS, 2016), Shōjo Across Media (co-authored) (Palgrave Macmillan, 2019), and Women’s Manga in Asia and Beyond (co-authored) (Palgrave Macmillan, 2019).
+Co-editor of works such as Anime kenkyu nyumon: Oyohen (Introduction to Animation Studies: Practical Version) (Gendai Shokan, 2018) and Animeshon bunka 55 no kiwado (55 Keywords of Animation Culture) (Minerva Shobo, 2019).

-Born in 1968 in Hiroshima Prefecture and raised in Fukuoka Prefecture.
-KAWAHARA worked as a preschool teacher, in the PR department of anime studio Gainax, and at other jobs before turning freelance.
+Born in Hiroshima Prefecture, 1968, raised in Fukuoka Prefecture.
+KAWAHARA worked as a preschool teacher, in the PR department of anime studio GAINAX, and at other jobs before turning freelance.
 Now, she writes essays and provides commentary about manga.
-She wrote Jinsei no taisetsu na koto ha omune, manga ga oshiete kureta (Everything I Know, I Learned from Manga) [NTT Publishing, 2009].
-Her major columns include Ren’ai no otehon ha, itsumo shojo manga (Girls’ Manga Was My Model for Love) for the women’s website SmartWoman (currently Nikkei WOMAN [Nikkei Inc.]) in 2005, and the manga commentary columns Kore yomazu ni nani wo yomu?
+She wrote Jinsei no taisetsu na koto wa omune manga ga oshiete kureta (Everything I Know, I Learned from Manga) (NTT Publishing, 2009).
+Her major columns include the manga commentary columns Kore yomazu ni nani wo yomu?
 (Well, What Should I Read, Then?)
-[2007–2014] and Manga koso dokusho da!
+(2007-14） and Manga koso dokusho da!
 (Manga Is Reading!)
-[2015–2019] for the web magazine Webnttpub.
-[NTT Publishing].
-KAWAHARA has contributed essays to publications such as Sotokushu MIHARA Jun (Full Review of Jun MIHARA) [Kawade Shobo Shinsha, 2015].
-She was a contributing editor and writer for the book entitled IKEDA Riyoko no sekai (The Wonderful World of Riyoko IKEDA) [Asahi Shimbun Publications, 2012].
-She was a symposium panelist at the 10th Conference of the Japan Society for Studies in Cartoons and Comics in 2010, and has served as a guest lecturer at Tokyo Polytechnic University and Tokyo University of the Arts.
+(2015-19) for the web magazine Webnttpub (NTT Publishing).
+KAWAHARA has contributed essays to publications such as Sotokushu MIHARA Jun (Full Review of MIHARA Jun) (Kawade Shobo Shinsha, 2015).
+She was a contributing editor and writer for the book entitled IKEDA Riyoko no sekai (The Wonderful World of Riyoko IKEDA) (Asahi Shimbun Publications, 2012).
+She was a symposium panelist at the 10th Conference of the Japan Society for Studies and Cartoons and Comics in 2010, and has served as a guest lecturer at Tokyo Polytechnic University.

 Manga Artist and Professor, Otemae University

-Born in 1954 in Akita City, KURATA studied under Tetsuya CHIBA after graduating from high school.
+Born in Akita City, 1954.
+KURATA studied under CHIBA Tetsuya after graduating from high school.
 After working as an assistant for five and a half years, he struck out on his own.
-He won the 4th Shogakukan New Face Comic Award and made his debut with the prize-winning Moeizuru.
-KURATA won the 44th Shogakukan Manga Award in 1999 for Aji Ichi Monme, which he’d begun drawing in 1984.
-His Aji Ichi Monme series is currently ongoing.
+He won the 4th Shogakukan New Face Comic Award and made his debut with the prize-winning Moeizuru… (Start Sprouting…).
+KURATA won the 44th Shogakukan Manga Award in 1999 for Aji ichi monme (A Pinch of Seasoning), which he’d begun drawing in 1984.
+His Aji ichi monme series is currently ongoing.
 KURATA began teaching at Otemae University in 2009.
 He presently holds workshops in Japan and throughout the world, including China, Korea, Taiwan, Malaysia, Paris, Seattle, Mongolia, and Ukraine.
 He is a member of Manga Japan, and a director of the Japan Cartoonists Association.
-He has served as a judge for the Ministry of Foreign Affairs Japan International Manga Award, the Japan Cartoonists Association Manga Award, the Gold Dragon Award in Guangzhou, China, the Malaysian New Face Comic Award, and more.
+He has served as a judge for the Ministry of Foreign Affairs Japan International Manga Award, the Japan Cartoonists Association Manga Award, the Golden Dragon Award in Guangzhou, China, the Malaysian New Face Comic Award, and more.

 Researcher, Kitakyushu Manga Museum

-Born in 1969 in Osaka Prefecture.
+Born in Osaka Prefecture, 1969.
 OMOTE earned a Ph.D. in literature from the Graduate School of Letters at Osaka University.
 He was involved in the opening of the Kyoto International Manga Museum at Kyoto Seika University and worked as a researcher of general arts before assuming his current position as manager of art-related affairs in 2011.
 He also works as the vice president of Kyushu Comitia Meeting, a voluntary group that puts on Kyushu Comitia, a fanzine exhibition and sale established in 2017.
 OMOTE also served as a director for the Japan Society for Studies in Cartoons and Comics from 2013 to 2017.
-His major works include Manga to museum ga deau toki (When Manga Meets Museums) [Rinsen Book Co., 2009; co-author with KANAZAWA Kodama and MURATA Mariko], Sabetsu to mukiau manga tachi (Mangas Who Face Discrimination) [Rinsen Book Co., 2007; co-author with YOSHIMURA Kazuma and TANAKA Satoshi], and Hadashi no Gen ga ita fukei: manga, senso, kioku (Contexts of Barefoot Gen: Manga, War, Memory) [Azusa Shuppansha, 2006; co-editor with YOSHIMURA Kazuma and FUKUMA Yoshiaki].
+His major works include Manga to myusiamu ga deau toki (When Manga Meets Museums) (Rinsen Book, 2009; co-author with KANAZAWA Kodama and MURATA Mariko), Sabetsu to mukiau manga tachi (Mangas Which Face Discrimination) (Rinsen Book, 2007; co-author with YOSHIMURA Kazuma and TANAKA Satoshi), and Hadashi no Gen ga ita fukei: manga, senso, kioku (Contexts of Barefoot Gen: Manga, War, Memory) (Azusa Shuppansha, 2006; co-editor with YOSHIMURA Kazuma and FUKUMA Yoshiaki).
 On many occasions, he has also provided commentary and chronological compilations of authors’ bodies of work for special editions of books.

 Manga Division Selection Members